Search

 • Tests/Quizzes

-Students have 24-hour access Standard College Online Databases and other online resources.
+Students have 24-hour access to Standard College Online Databases and other online resources.

 Program Components

-The PN program at Standard College consists of 1,350 contact hours conducted over a 14 months/54 weeks period for full time, or 18 months/68-week period for part time tracks
+The Practical Nursing program consists of 1,350 contact hours conducted over a 14 months/54 weeks period for full time students, or 18 months/68-week period for part time students.

 Class/Skills 950 hours